TanYa-Go/Babushka-Bakes/TESTING.md

 # **Important**

-During the process of copying the data from SQLite3 database to Postgress, I have accidentally used the wrong command and commited my db.json file along with the auth permissions.
+During the process of copying the data from the SQLite3 database to the Postgress database, I have accidentally used the wrong command and commited my db.json file along with the auth permissions to GitHub.
 When I realized what had happened, I had already made many more commits on top of that one so it was not possible to just revert a commit.
 I have searched for the best solution to rectify this and have found that there is a way of going into the git commit history and remove it from the commits, either by the rebase or the cherry-pick commands.
-However since there were many more commits commited after that one, I believe that it takes much more experience to tackle this issue and as I was coming close to the submit deadline I didn't not dare to mess with the commit history.
-I have also consulted with my mentor and I decided to take his advice.
+However, since the file was in the git history for significant amount of time and there were many more commits done after that one, I believe that it takes much more experience to tackle this issue.
+I was coming very close to the submit deadline and I did not dare to mess with the commit history.
+I have also consulted my mentor and I decided to take his advice.
 I removed the existing db.json file, and created a new fixture file for each app separately, to be certain to not include the auth perissions.
 For that I have used the following  command:

     ./manage.py dumpdata <app name> > <app name>.json

 This created new json files that were safe to commit as they did not contain any sensitive info.
-Since the db.json file with the sensitive information was in the git history for significant amount of time I have also decided to rotate my secret keys, so I created a new secret key for Gitpod and for Heroku, to make sure the app is safe.
+Since the db.json file with the sensitive information was in the git history for quite a long time, I have also decided to rotate my secret keys, so I created a new secret key for Gitpod and for Heroku.

+I understand the seriousness of this mistake and the damage it could have done if this was a real world application with real users details.
+I sincerelly hope that rectifying it will be sufficient to show that I have learned from this experience and dealt with the issue the best way I could.